Sushi When Pregnant: Safety, Types, Risks And Treatment

 Sushi roll or maki is a type of sushi commonly made by wrapping sushi rice and other ingredients, such as fish or meat, and veggies into Nori (seaweed).
 Pregnant women can eat sushi rolls made with thoroughly cooked fish, meat, or seafood.
 Eating sushi in moderation can offer pregnant women vital nutrients that may aid fetal development and growth.

-For instance, low-mercury fish like salmon and tuna can offer you lean, high-quality protein with omega-3 fatty acids, iodine, zinc, and selenium.
-So, eat sushi rolls only after ascertaining its ingredients and whether or not the fish, seafood, or meat present in the sushi are thoroughly cooked.
+Choose low-mercury fish like salmon and tuna while pregnant as it can provide lean, high-quality protein, along with omega-3 fatty acids, iodine, zinc, and selenium.
+Eat sushi rolls only after ascertaining its ingredients and whether or not the fish, seafood, or meat present in the sushi are thoroughly cooked.

 Some experts believe that pregnant women can eat sushi made from frozen raw fish.
 It’s because freezing fish can kill parasites, making fish safe.
 However, freezing doesn’t kill all the pathogens present in raw fish.
 Hence, consuming well-cooked fish or seafood is always a good choice as it is beneficial for fetal health.